 To wear a pocket watch with your vest or waistcoat, simply place the watch in one of the pockets and loop the chain through the buttonhole directly above it.

 The button you choose is determined by how much chain you want to hang down.
 The pocket you choose is always the one opposite your dominant hand.
 This frees up your hand for important things like signing documents, shaking hands and pointing at things.

-Best Pocket Watch Chain for Vests and Waistcoats: T-Bar chains and Bolt Ring chains
+Best Pocket Watch Chain for Vests and Waistcoats: T-Bar chains and Belt Slide chains (Belt Loop Slides).

 If you want to wear your pocket watch with a suit jacket or blazer, attach one end of the chain to the lapel buttonhole and place the watch in your breast pocket.
 This is a smart way to bring interest to your suit without having to go all-in with a lapel pin and pocket square.
 And a great look for any wedding or formal event.